usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 8d %}
 {% asset design-standards/fig_8d_objects_mounted_on_pylons.gif alt="" %}
 {% figcaption %}
-<strong>Objects Mounted on Posts or Pylons.</strong> The diagram illustrates an area where an overhang can be greater than 12 inches (305 mm) where the object cannot be approached on the side of the overhang.
-Note: the image indicates the cane range and that the cane hits the post or pylon before the person hits the object.
+<p><strong>Objects Mounted on Posts or Pylons.</strong> The diagram illustrates an area where an overhang can be greater than 12 inches (305 mm) where the object cannot be approached on the side of the overhang.
+Note: the image indicates the cane range and that the cane hits the post or pylon before the person hits the object.</p>
 {% endfigcaption %}
 {% endfigure %}